 What is Long Term Volunteering

-Long Term Volunteering (LTV) is a bit of a deceptive term, because of our One Day Volunteering Programme this simply means anyone who is volunteering for more than a day or two!
+Long Term Volunteering (LTV) is a bit of a deceptive term, because of our One Day Volunteering programme, this simply means anyone who is volunteering for more than a day or two!

 Long Term Volunteers (LTVs) volunteer with us for anything from a week through to twelve months (or more!).
-LTVs are based in and around Bujugali and work on our programmes in Jinja.
+They are based in and around Bujugali and work on our programmes in Jinja.
 Within the LTV programme you will assist with a variety of projects:

 Things to note

-- Term 1:- 3rd February to 25th April
+- Term 1:- 5th February to 4th May

-- Term 2:- 19th May to 8th August
+- Term 2:- 28th May to 24th August

-- Term 3:- 8th September to 5th December
+- Term 3:- 17th September to 7th December

-Our volunteers are self-funded bringing with them their own living expenses for accommodation, food and travel.
-By keeping the donation separate to the living costs we are able to assure our volunteers that every penny fundraised will be spent on the projects right here in Uganda.
-It also allows you greater flexibility to tailor the experience to suit your taste – you decide where you want to stay, what you want to eat and thereby how much you spend on those costs.
-Take a look at our Food and Drink Costs and Accommodation guide to give you an idea of the costs involved.
+It also allows each volunteer greater flexibility to tailor the experience to suit your taste and budget as you decide where you want to stay, what you want to eat and thereby how much you spend.
+Once you’ve signed up to the LTV programme, you’ll be sent our detailed pre-departure pack which outlines each option.
+In the meantime, take a look at our Food and Drink Costs and Accommodation Guide to give you an idea of current prices.

-We ask our volunteers to make a minimum donation to Soft Power Education of £90 per week of volunteering.
-This donation is very important for SPE as it ensures that our programmes can continue to function long after you have returned home.
-It’s important to note that we encourage our volunteers to fundraise this money so this should not necessarily be a cost incurred solely by you.
+We kindly ask all LTVs to make a minimum donation of £90 per week of volunteering which helps to ensure that our programmes can continue to run long after volunteers have returned home.
+It is important to note that we encourage all volunteers to fundraise this money so it should not necessarily be a cost incurred solely by you.
 Fundraising is a great way for you to raise awareness of our work here in Uganda (you will need to understand our programmes and speak clearly and passionately about why you are volunteering with us), develop your transferable skills, and hopefully have some fun!